skypointcloud/cdp/README.md

 # SkyPoint Customer Data Platform

-SkyPoint's mission is to organize customer data and make it useful and accessible.
+Customer data makes up the foundation of an organization.
+It tells who’s buying, what they want, and how best to reach them.
+But for many businesses, customer data is siloed across systems, impossible to unify, and not actionable across the organization.

-SkyPoint Customer Data Platform (CDP) ingests, unifies, organizes, customer data from multiple sources.
-Create and manage real-time customer profiles, segments, metrics and insights for marketing orchestration, personalization, customer service, analytics and privacy compliance.
+We built SkyPoint Customer Data Platform (CDP) from the ground up to solve this problem by unifying all your customer data at scale, delivering a complete customer 360 and predictive insights.